CobayaSampler/cobaya/docs/likelihoods.rst

 Likelihood parameters are specified within the ``params`` block, as explained in :doc:`params_prior`.

-**cobaya** comes with a number of *internal* mock and cosmological likelihoods.
+**cobaya** comes with a number of *internal* general and cosmological likelihoods.
 You can define your *external* ones too with simple Python functions, as explained below.

 .. _likelihood_external: